 canbescheduled in advance, reducing the possibility of downtime.

-- Resource automation – information can be captured for augmented reality and simulation.
+- Resource optimization – information can be captured for augmented reality and simulation.
 A process can be mapped out virtually in advance before going live reducing the possibility of errors.

 - Extended enterprise – with manufacturing businesses connected to the supply chain, your success can depend on the success of your customers or suppliers.
 Think, for example, of a self-driving car.